Quick & simple mindfulness practice: Dog Breath

 Set the timer on your phone for 8 minutes, read this first and then start

-1. Notice the next time you breath in & bring your attention to any sensations as the breath enters your nostrils, how it feels in your body, watch as it changes & becomes the out breath, become sensitive to it, carry on observing as it leaves your body.
+1. Notice the next time you breathe in & bring your attention to any sensations as the breath enters your nostrils, how it feels in your body, watch as it changes & becomes the out-breath, become sensitive to it, carries on observing as it leaves your body.
 Do this over again, stick with it

 2. Just let your breath be natural

-don’t chastise yourself for getting distracted, it is bound to happen, just recognise this is the real ‘gold’ the point where you remember and guide yourself back to the breath.
+don’t chastise yourself for getting distracted, and it is bound to happen; just recognise this is the real ‘gold’, the point where you remember and guide yourself back to the breath.
 This is awareness of the activity of your mind

 A daily dose of 8-minute dog breath will help to ground you in the present moment, give you a sense of your self which is ‘bigger than your thoughts